Ed Delahanty: Later career

 After switching to the new American League (AL) in 1902, Delahanty played for the Washington Senators, hitting at a .376 mark.
 After the 1902 season, Delahanty commented to a reporter, "I know I am getting along in years and won't be able to last much longer in first-class baseball, therefore I am going to get all the money there is in sight...
 Last year I was playing with the Phillies for $3,000, this season the Washington Club gives me $4,000, and if I can get $5,000 no one can blame me for taking it."

-Delahanty returned to the Senators for the 1903 season.
+Official Major League Baseball (MLB) and MLB Hall of Fame records credit Ed Delahanty as the AL batting title winner in 1902 with a .376 average.
+This made him the first player recognized as winning a batting title in both the National League (1899) and the American League (1902) until D.J.
+LeMahieu did it again with titles in 2016 with the Rockies, and in 2020 with the Yankees.
+SABR in its research did find that Nap Lajoie hit .378 in 1902, slightly besting Delahanty's .376.
+But the MLB concluded that Lajoie only appeared in 87 games with 371 plate appearances, which is well below the standard average of 3.1 plate appearances per scheduled game required to qualify for the batting title (that standard was set in 1957, modifying earlier games-played and at-bats requirements, and has been also retroactively applied to old records).
+As Delahanty logged a full season of 535 plate appearances in 1902, he thus had the highest AL (eligible) batting average in the league.Delahanty returned to the Senators for the 1903 season.
 He was hitting .333 with one home run and 21 RBI in 42 games that year until the incident at Niagara Falls.

 Death

 Delahanty died when he either fell into the Niagara River or was swept over Niagara Falls on July 2, 1903.
 He was apparently kicked off a train by the train's conductor for being drunk and disorderly.
 The conductor said Delahanty was brandishing a straight razor and threatening passengers after he consumed five whiskies.
-After being kicked off the train, Delahanty started his way across the International Railway Bridge connecting Buffalo, New York with Fort Erie (near Niagara Falls) and fell or jumped off the bridge (some accounts say Delahanty was yelling about death that night).
+After being kicked off the train, Delahanty started his way across the International Railway Bridge connecting Buffalo, New York with Fort Erie (near Niagara Falls) and fell or jumped off the bridge (some accounts maintain Delahanty was yelling about death that night).
 Whether Delahanty died from his plunge over the Falls or drowned on the way to the Falls is uncertain.
 His body was found at the bottom of Niagara Falls a week after his death.

 A study of the incident appeared with the publication of July 2, 1903: The Mysterious Death of Big Ed Delahanty, by Mike Sowell (New York, Toronto, MacMillan Publishing Co., 1992).
 Sowell presents the evidence of a drunken accident, suicide, and even possibly a robbery-murder (there were reports of a mysterious man following Delahanty).